rjswenson/publicly_opinionated/README.md

 ### Opinion > Fact > Debate > Opinion
 ##### thoughts, a call to act, and you. (warning: PG13+)

+NOTE:  I am way past overdue actually building this out.
+Part is work/life/stress , part is laziness.
+I'll try to calm down and actually get some of this done soon(tm).

 An homage to my mentor [Michael T Miyoshi](http://mediocreman.com/).

 Feel free to purchase his book: